Physics-Driven Construction of Compact Primitive Gaussian Density Fitting Basis Sets: Formalism

 The AutoAux exponent ranges are significantly reduced relative to that of Lehtola's pCD-derived DFBS, and the exponents are well separated owing to even-tempering.
 However, it is clear that the optimal DFBS exponents are not necessarily even-tempered, as the exponent density of the complete and pCD-processed DFBS of Lehtola and that of the manually-optimized DFBS has significant nonuniformity.
 Ideally, one would also be able to avoid varying the exponent ratios with $L$ for the even-tempering recipe.

 In this work, we regularize the complete candidate exponent pool using a simple adaptive algorithm designed to produce non-even-tempered sets that deviate from the input set as little as possible and with exponent ratios as least as large as the target ratio threshold.
 Given a primitive SHG set $\mathcal{C}$ and a target exponent ratio threshold $\zeta$, each subset $\mathcal{C}_L$ containing primitives of angular momenta $L$ is regularized by repeatedly replacing the pair of primitive SHG shells with the smallest exponent ratio $\alpha_1/\alpha_2$ by a single primitive SHG shell with the geometric mean exponent $\alpha =\sqrt{\alpha_{1} \alpha_{2}}$.
+If multiple exponent pairs have a ``soft'' tie for the smallest exponent ratio, the pair with the smallest orbital exponent wins.
 Regularization stops if no pairs of primitives have an exponent ratio less than $\zeta$.
 Clearly, regularization is most easily implemented if $\mathcal{C}_L$ is first sorted by the exponent in descending order.
 The algorithm is described in detail in \cref{alg:regularized_complete_set}.
 The recommended value of $\zeta$ will be determined heuristically in \cref{sec:param-optimization}.